mpadge/hackmd-stat-software/standards/eda.md

 Tabular inputs in `data.frame` class may contain columns which are themselves defined by custom classes, and which possess additional attributes.
-EDA Software which accepts tabular inputs should accordingly
-ensure:

--   **EA2.8** *EDA routines appropriately process tabular input of custom classes, ideally by means of a single pre-processing routine which converts tabular input to some standard form subsequently passed to all analytic routines.*
--   **EA2.9** *EDA routines accept and appropriately process tabular input in which individual columns may be of custom sub-classes including additional attributes.*
+The ability of software to accept such inputs is covered by the *Tabular Input* section of the [*General Standards*](#general-standards).

 ### 3 Analytic Algorithms

 EDA software will generally not directly implement what might be considered as statistical algorithms in their own right.
-The following standards may nevertheless apply to some of the main analytic routines of EDA software.
+Where algorithms are implemented, the following standards apply.

--   **EA3.0** The algorithmic components of EDA Software should enable automated extraction and/or reporting of statistics as some sufficiently “meta” level (such as variable or model selection), for which previous or reference implementations require manual intervention.
+-   **EA3.0** *The algorithmic components of EDA Software should enable automated extraction and/or reporting of statistics as some sufficiently “meta” level (such as variable or model selection), for which previous or reference implementations require manual intervention.*
--   **EA3.1** EDA software should enable standardised comparison of inputs, processes, models, or outputs which previous or reference implementations otherwise only enable in some comparably unstandardised form.
+-   **EA3.1** *EDA software should enable standardised comparison of inputs, processes, models, or outputs which previous or reference implementations otherwise only enable in some comparably unstandardised form.*

 Both of these standards also relate to the following standards for output values, visualisation, and summary output.